 This is also the time of year flowing begins on palm trees.
 Those flowers are very large pods which then turn into seeds the begin dropping onto the floor.
 You’re best getting to your palm trimming job done before the seeds start to fall as they can make quite the mess.

 So, anytime between the start and middle of spring really is the best time to prune the palm tree.

 Advantages of palm tree trimming

 This does not only count when your palm trees happen to be in way in the way of a beachside view, this is also relevant for palm trees in your backyard.
 They really do liven up your garden and homes when they have been freshly pruned.

 Dead fronds on a palm tree will come loose and fall after some time especially on windy days.
 This can become quite hazardous when someone is walking under the palm tree.
 I’ve also seen some horrible damage caused the cars from falling palm fronds.

 Reduced fire hazard

 Palm fronds on a tree are the perfect kindling for starting or spreading a fire.
 There’s also the issue of kids/ teenagers and lighters.
 I have seen more than once the aftermath of teenagers lighting up the dead fronds on a palm tree.
 The tree looks ugly for years after, not to mention the danger of having an intense fire raging in your front yard.
 This happens time and time again when dead fronds are left unattended on palm trees within reach.
 Save yourself the headache and keep on top of palm tree trimming.

 Should I just trim the dead branches?

-It’s always a good idea to not only trim the dead branches, but also some of the live ones also.
+It’s always a good idea to not only trim the dead branches off a palm, but also some of the live ones also.
 By trimming some of the lower green ones while you are at it, you will keep you tree tidy for longer.
 Those lower green branches will soon die, so why not get in early?